vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 The most important step is to give the registered app the required permissions.
 The following screenshot shows a typical API permission. `Tasks` refers to the to-do items in Office, and `ReadWrite` refers to the permissions for reading and modifying the tasks.
 All potential permissions can be accessed through a tree of permissions that becomes visible when adding a new permission.

-Besides the Graph API, which is the basis for the Office 365 data source in Peakboard, there are other permissions available, like access to Power BI.
+Besides the Graph API permissions, which are the basis for the Office 365 data source in Peakboard, there are other permissions available, like access to Power BI.

 ![image](/assets/2025-01-12/030.png)